 slogans of today.

 Snickers capitalized on portraying the emotional symptoms of hunger as being oppositional to normal behavior and offered their candy bar as a solution.

 Not only did this insight resonate globally among men, but being

 “quote-unquote HANGRY” was something that every human being could identify with.
 When you’re hungry, you’re just not yourself.
 And, when you’re not yourself, it has a real impact on your ability to remain part of the

 Pack.
 Snickers is the go-to solution for fast-acting hunger relief.

 Why?
 Because it’s packed with peanuts and SATISFIES hunger.

 If there’s one thing I know for sure, it’s this:

-VOLVO uses their cars to drive their Core Value of
+o SNICKERS uses their candy bar to drive their Core Value of